LDARBY/Xojo-Xanadu/README.md

 FileMaker makes our life easy and as a FileMaker Developer, you could go years, if not ever, using SQL since you can just create and place fields on a FileMaker Layout without writing any code.
 In Xojo and other systems like php/mysql you have to code.

 Without Xanadu, you would need to do something like the following: Create a Web Page and place ListBoxes, TextFields, and other control types on the Web Page.
 Controls have no inherent connection to a database.
 They are simply controls that can show data.
 To put data in it from a database, you'd perform a SQL statement like 'SELECT * FROM Contacts' which would return a set of records.
 For each record, you'd add a Listbox Row and place the record data in the Row.
 When a user clicks on a ListBox Row, you would extract the record ID from the RowTag, perform a SQL statement like 'SELECT * FROM Contacts WHERE UUID = "theUUID"'.
 Then you set would each control using the data from the record field.
 That's not a big deal, but when you get to 20 fields on your eighth window, it becomes very annoying.

-# How does Xanadu work?

-Xanadu is *meant* to take away as much of this pain as possible.
-You place your ListBoxes, TextFields, and other controls on the Web Page, and then tell Xanadu a bit about the Table, ListBox, where the Detail controls are, and then run ListLoad and Detail Load.
-Once that's set up you can add fields to your table and add controls to your Web Page with almost no code!

-The Xanandu project requires Xojo and the Monkeybread MBS Plugin.

-# Where can I learn more about Xanadu?

-More information about Xanadu including videos: http://campsoftware.com/products/xanadu-for-xojo.php

-# Xojo

-We love the Xojo platform.
-Not only is the development environment very affordable, but it's also powerful, easy to use, and the Xojo Team is very accessible.
-Time after time, Xojo has responded to new features and bug fixes in a quick and open fashion.
-It's a pleasure to work with Xojo!

-Xojo is free to evaluate for an unlimited amount of time so you can run and debug.
-Purchasing Xojo allows you to compile, deploy, and distribute your Apps.
-Since Xanadu is a Web App, all you need is Xojo Web: https://www.xojo.com/store/

-# Monkeybread MBS Plugin for Xojo and Monkeybread Web Starter Kit

-Monkeybread has been creating plugins for Xojo for as long as I can remember.

-Monkeybread's MBS Plugin for Xojo is an amazing plugin for Xojo with over 59,000 functions: http://monkeybreadsoftware.de/xojo/

-Monkeybread also has a 'Web Starter Kit' which has a ton of code to help you get started with Xojo Web Apps.
-Try out the demo: http://monkeybreadsoftware.de/xojo/WebStarterKit/